Three Types of Non-Fermi-Liquid Fixed Point for a Triplet Quantum Impurity in a Cubic Metal

-In this subsection, we construct those Kondo-type exchange Hamiltonians that are not only cubic but also spherical invariants.
-To do that let us note that in a cubic field neither a $J=1$ nor a $J=\frac 3 2$ multiplet breaks, they correspond to $\Gamma_4$ and $\Gamma_8$ irreps, respectively.
-We introduce the following two, ket and bra multiplets that are both eigenstates of the operators ${\vec J}^{\,2},\,J_z$, with each row comprising vectors with the same eigenvalue, and within each multiplet, neighboring rows are connected by the raising and lowering operators the same way \bea \left(
+In this subsection, I construct those Kondo-type exchange Hamiltonians that are not only cubic but also spherical invariants.
+Note that in a cubic field, neither a $J=1$ nor a $J=\frac 3 2$ multiplet breaks.
+They correspond to $\Gamma_4$ and $\Gamma_8$ irreps, respectively.
+I introduce the following two, ket and bra multiplets that are both eigenstates of the operators $\left({\vec S}^{\textrm{\,imp}}\right)^{\,2},\,S^{\textrm{\,imp}}_z$, \bea \left(

 \right)\,, \quad \left(